xsc/jansi-clj/README.md

 in a platform-/terminal-specific way to provide correct handling of ANSI codes.
 This means that you can make any such console output portable without having to touch any existing code.

-__Note:__ Wrapping the streams currently seems not to work in the REPL.
+__Note:__ Wrapping the streams currently seems not to work correctly in the REPL - as in: jansi does not deem the REPL color-worthy and filters out all escape sequences.

 ## Formatting Terminal Output